compiledpanda/handbook/src/sdlc/index.md

         * Affected Products/Systems/Teams
         * Urgency/Priority
     * Deliverable/Artifact is the investigation results (see Need)
+        * Item Articulation/Classification Document/Statement
-* Justification
+* Justification (of an item)
     * Articulate the reason why we should try and solution this item now
     * Need (Why the item should be solved by us)
     * Deliverable/Artifact is the justification
+        * Iten Justification (why should we tackle this instead of that)
-* Decision
+* Decision (of an item)
     * Go/No Go to start solutioning
     * Concept of standing decisions
     * Who decides needs to be articulated
     * Deliverable/Artifact is the recorded decision
+        * Item Decision

 # Solution

-Solution Articulation Document/Statement
-Solution Justification (why should we do this instead of that)
+* Preparation (of a plan)
+    * Product/System Requirements (Functional/Non-Functional)
+    * Design/Plan
     * How we solve the problem
     * How we get from here to there
-* Approvals/Sign Off
+    * How we will know if the item is fully addressed
     * Resources/Constraints
         * Sizing here?
-* Product/System Requirements (Functional/Non-Functional)
+    * Deliverable/Artifact is the plan
-* Design/Plan
+        * Solution Articulation Document/Statement
-* Approvals/Sign Off
+        * Solution Justification (why should we do this instead of that)?
+* Dissemination (of a plan)?
+* Evaluation (of a plan)
+    * Review of the plan/design/approach
+        * Does it fully address the item
+        * Does it meet company/team solution requirements
+        * Is it "complete" enough?
+    * Deliverable/Artifact is the Set of approvals

 ## Decomposition
 Rather than try to fully develop a monolothic solution prior to prioritization, it is better to decompose the problem or opportunity into smaller pieces.
 These smaller pieces can then be run through the SDLC and worked on until the are recomposed into an implemented solution that addresses the original opportunity/problem.